powercodeacademy/phrg-github-workflow-primer-part-four/README.md

 Before you start, acquire your designated project repo from the course instructor.

-# HTML review and transition to Ruby
+# HTML review, Markdown, and transition to Ruby

 ## Objectives

 * HTML review
 * Practice `git`
-* Learn about upticks in `Markdown`
+* Learn more about `Markdown` and upticks
 * Explain Ruby methods

 ## 'Git' your updated version